Allowable, Allocable, and Reasonable Costs Policy Number and Last Update (01.09.04e/03-2016)

 - Delegate agency personnel may contact the grantee director or fiscal manager for technical assistance in determining whether a cost is allowable, allocable, or reasonable.

-- The grantee fiscal manager will perform a desk audit of each delegate monthly expenditure report, testing every item for allowability, allocability, and reasonableness, according to A-122 or A-87.
-Any expenditure which fails to meet the requirements, will be disallowed, with the approval of the grantee director.
+- The grantee fiscal manager will perform a desk audit of each delegate monthly expenditure report, testing every item for allowability, allocability, and reasonableness, according to and 45 CFR 75.
+Any expenditure which fails to meet the requirements will be disallowed with the approval of the grantee director.